wso2-attic/kubernetes-artifacts/wso2am/kubernetes/README.md

 The Dockerfile define the resources and instructions to build the Docker images with the WSO2 products and runtime configurations.
 This process uses Puppet and Hiera to update the configuration.

 ## Try it out
-To run WSO2 API Manager default profile docker image on Kubernetes
+Quick steps to run WSO2 API Manager default profile docker image on Kubernetes

 * Prerequisites
     - Ensure default profile of API Manager docker is built and loaded in the Kubernetes node.